hitshydev/markov_groove/docs.md

 >     )

-TODO: This is part of bla
+See the docs of Sequencer.